UKCloud/documentation/articles/other/other-ref-idam.md

 A `DELETE` request, as opposed to a `PUT` request, will remove a permission from a user by removing them from a group.

-You can remove a user from a group with this PUT request.
+You can remove a user from a group with this DELETE request.
 Expect a response code of 204 if this is successful.

 ```sh
 curl -X DELETE -H "Authorization: Bearer $token" https://idam.ukcloud.com/v1/users/{{user_id}}/groups/{{group_id}}